cpwrs/americano.nvim/README.md

 `require('americano.colors')` returns a table of americano color hex values to use in your configuration.

-### Contributing
+## Contributing

-Americano is minimal and unlikely to add colors, but wants to support more plugins and groups!
+Americano is minimal and unlikely to add many colors, but I wants to support more plugins and groups!
 Open a PR and include a screenshot showing the change for review.